github/developer.github.com/README.md

 ## Development in progress

-You can fetch the latest dependencies by opening the command line and running `script/bootstrap`:
+You can fetch the latest dependencies by opening the command line and running `script/bootstrap`: I am making an edit to this file and committing to the master branch.

 ``` sh
 $ script/bootstrap